BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 * `csv` - enables creating all of the `CostFields` by reading from a directory of csv files.
 Note that csv filenames need to follow the sector ID convention of `column_row.csv`, the underscore is important, and the path of the directory should be fully qualified and the files themselves should not contain any headers
 * `2d` - enables interface methods when working with Flowfields in a 2d world
 * `3d` - enables interface methods when working with FlowFields in a 3d world
+* `heightmap` - allows initalising the `CostField`s from a greyscale png/jpeg where each pixel of the image represents a `FieldCell`.
+Alpha channel is optional (it'll just be ignored if included in the image).
+A pixel with colour channels `(0, 0, 0, 255)` (black) represents an impassable `255` cost whereas `(255, 255, 255, 255)` (white) is translated as a cost of `1`, channel values inbetween will be more expensive costs

 # Performance